abridged/collabland-dev/help-docs/key-features/smarttag.md

 # SmartTag

 The safest way to tip, reward, or pay in your community.
 Send, receive, withdraw tokens, and more - fully onchain, right inside your community.
 Just tag a username.
-Smart accounts + Discord login = simple, secure, seamless.
+Smart addresses + Discord login = simple, secure, seamless.

 SmartTag is available as a **$9.99/month feature add-on** for all plans, or **included with the Exclusive Plan** ($149/month) and higher.
 See all Exclusive plan features [here](https://collab.land/pricing).